2024 Neuro-oncology Reading List

 • Integrate supportive care into neuro-oncologic care management

-• Appropriately apply the results gathered from large patient populations in the management of primary brain tumor patients
+• Apply the results gathered from large patient populations in the management of primary brain tumor patients

-• Understand the management of neurologic and treatment complications in CNS tumors
+• Discuss the management of neurologic and treatment complications in CNS tumors

-• Understand new classifications and use of biomarkers in neuro-oncology
+• Give examples of new classifications and use of biomarkers in neuro-oncology

 Core Competencies